ESW-RMS/LoRa2019/README.md

 sudo raspi-config
 ```

 2. This command will load up the Raspberry Pi configuration screen.
-This tool allows us to make quite a numerous amount of different changes to the Raspberry Pi’s configuration, for now, though we are only after one particular option.
-If you are after a more in-depth overview, you can check out our raspi-config tool guide.

 Use the arrow keys to go down and select “5 Interfacing Options“.
 Once this option has been selected, you can press Enter.

 3. With the next screen you will want to use the arrow keys again to select “P6 Serial“, press Enter once highlighted to select this option.